 What is a security deposit?

 A security deposit is a sum of money that is paid by a tenant to the landlord usually before a tenancy commences or on the date of commencement of the tenancy.
-This deposit is held by the landlord and is returned at the end of the tenancy to the tenant, once no rent arrears, bills or charges due or damage beyond wear and tear are outstanding.
+This deposit is held by the landlord and is returned at the end of the tenancy to the tenant, once no rent arrears, bills, taxes or charges are due or damage beyond normal wear and tear has occured.

 How much is a deposit?